RUCE-Social-Innovation-Hub/sihobsidiandocumentation/src/site/notes/About.md

 #### Security of Tracking Mechanisms:
 1. [**Find My Mac**](https://www.icloud.com/find): Apple provides a built-in tracking mechanism called "Find My Mac" which integrates with iCloud.  uses the apple ID
-   - **Activation Lock**: This feature ties the device to Social Innovation hub Apple ID, requiring the ID and password, found on [[Obsidian For Eric to organize his mind/Password Management/BITWARDEN\|BITWARDEN]], to disable Find My Mac or reactivate the device after it has been erased.
+   - **Activation Lock**: This feature ties the device to Social Innovation hub Apple ID, requiring the ID and password, found on Bitwarden, to disable Find My Mac or reactivate the device after it has been erased.
 #### How Easy to Circumvent:
 1. **Bypassing Activation Lock**:
    - **Firmware Reset**: A determined thief might attempt to perform a firmware reset using tools like Apple Configurator, but this often requires access to another Mac.